memfault/interrupt/_drafts/ota-delta-updates.md

 ### Setup

-Like we did our previous posts, we use [Renode]({% post_url 2020-03-23-intro-to-renode %}) to run the examples in this post.
+Like we did in our previous posts, we use [Renode]({% post_url 2020-03-23-intro-to-renode %}) to run the examples in this post.
+We are using a virtualized STM32 on which we are running a complete firmware image.
 The previous post contains detailed instructions, but in short:

 ```
 # Clone the repository & navigate to the example